vriishin/IntroAIProject2/planning.md

     - Gray boxes -- Reuben
     - Modeling and updating belief state mechanism (with probability) -- Harsh, Reuben, Vrishin
     - Implementation details of agents -- We write up our own implementation of agents
-    - Data performance (Running and analyzing tests on a lot of random envs) -- Harsh, Reuben
+    - Data performance (Running and analyzing tests on a lot of random envs) -- Reuben
     - Reflection/Concluding Questions -- Vrishin